emer/emergent/README.md

 * `popcode` supports the encoding and decoding of population codes -- distributed representations of numeric quantities across a population of neurons.
 This is the `ScalarVal` functionality from C++ emergent, but now completely independent of any specific algorithm so it can be used anywhere.

+* `erand` has misc random-number generation support functionality, including `erand.RndParams` for parameterizing the type of random noise to add to a model, and easier support for making permuted random lists, etc.

 * `timer` is a simple interval timing struct, used for benchmarking / profiling etc.

 * `python` contains a template `Makefile` that uses [GoPy](https://github.com/goki/gopy) to generate python bindings to the entire emergent system.
 See the `leabra` package version to actually run an example.